-Myofascial Release Therapy for Pelvic Dysfunction and Related Issues
+Myofascial Release Therapy for Pelvic Floor Dysfunction and Related Issues

 “Strolling Under the Skin” by J.C.
 Guimberteau

 Patient treatment also includes patient education, home exercise programs, and an approach to healthier living if necessary.
-At Body Restoration Physical Therapy, we take pride in helping our patients to live healthier, more fulfilling and pain free lives, even when others have left them with no hope.
+At Body Restoration Physical Therapy, we take pride in helping our patients to live healthier, more fulfilling and pain free lives.
+Where other failed treatments or disappointing specialist visits have left them with no hope, we can help.

-What is considered a condition of the pelvic floor?
+What is considered a condition of the pelvic floor, or pelvic floor dysfunction?

 Some of the conditions we can successfully treat here at Body Restoration Physical Therapy include irritable bowel syndrome (IBS), urinary urgency, vaginismus, urinary frequency, post partum complications, overactive bladder (OAB), coccyxdynia, infertility in both men and women, pelvic pain, prostadynia, prostatitis, constipation, incontinence, vestibulitis, vestibulodynia, vulvodynia, sexual dysfunction, pudendal nerve injury, levator ani dysfunction, pelvic floor dysfunction, painful bladder syndrome or interstitial cystitis (IC), prolapse of the bladder, uterus, or the rectum and scar tissue from breast surgery or prostate surgery.